 I have several of these sources of motivation that I can draw on and that I will draw on when I need them.
 Not all of them are 11-hour movie trilogies.
 Some are songs that I listen to, Youtube videos that I watch over and over again.
 These are important to me – motivation makes or breaks my work.
 So, while others may call them a waste of time – these are my daily performance generators.

 Talking of Youtube videos – here is one of my sources for motivation that I watch over and over again.
 This video is a GoPro ad – not saying that it works for you, but it works for me every single time.
 It has over 30 million views – I am probably responsible for 1 million myself.
 It doesn’t motivate because of the pretty images, it motivates me because it shows people who love what they do.
 Do yourself a favor and watch it in HD.

 These are some of my sources for motivation – maybe they apply to you, maybe they don’t.
 No one can tell you what motivates you – this can only be determined for each person themselves.

 But I am interested – what does work for you?
-What do you do when you are afraid of entering a downwards spiral?
+What do you do when you are afraid of entering a downward spiral?
 What are your sources for your daily motivation?
-Looking forward to comments!
+Looking forward to the comments!